Let us answer all your admissions questions.

 A high school diploma is preferred but is not necessary for individual skills training courses.
 However, you must have a high school diploma or GED to be eligible for the Combination Welder I Program.
 A copy of the high school diploma, GED or academic transcripts must be obtained for LWT records.

-Our text, films and materials require that you can read and understand the English Language at a 6th grade level.
+Our text, films and materials require that you can read, write, communicate and understand the English Language at a 6th grade level.
 If you cannot meet these requirements, please advise us so we may try to accommodate you.

-Potential students are encouraged to visit the school to discuss their employment goals with the staff.
+Potential students are encouraged to visit the school to discuss their employment goals with the staff to help determine which course(s) best suites them.
 Personal interviews by phone or in person are required for admission.

 Comparable Tuition and Program Information